fmb3codes/TabStates/README.md

 - Ability to add the group of tabs opened in the current window to a pre-existing TabState
 - Ability to save the group of tabs opened in the current window by pressing enter
 - Add export/import functionality to use the extension across different systems (may also add ability to do this without import/export if possible)
-- Add ability to pin tab groups
+- Add ability to pin saved TabStates